timsheng/rspec_pretty_report/README.md

 excute 'rspec' in command line.

-or you can excute rspec -f RspecHtmlFormatter  in command line without edit .rspec file
+or you can excute rspec -f RspecPrettyReport  in command line without edit .rspec file

 If you want to provide some generated documentation for the tests you can put comments in the rspec tests like this: